monk78/SQL_BANKING_/README.md

-# _BANKING_Transaction_
+# _Bank_Transaction_Handling
-:A program to handle banking in Java with mysql as database.
+:A program to handle transaction in bank with the help of  Java with mysql as database.